 Quick Enquiry Form

-What is a Lease Agreement?
+What is a Tenancy Agreement?

-Residential leases are agreements between a landlord and a tenant that specify in detail the obligations of both parties, including rent, pet policies, and the length of the lease.
+Residential leases, generally, are agreements between a landlord and a tenant that specify in detail the obligations of both parties, including rent, pet policies, and the length of the lease.
 Both parties’ best interests may be secured by a solid, carefully thought-out, and well-drafted lease contract since neither can change the terms of the agreement without the other’s written assent.

-What is a Rental Agreement?
+What is a Short term Rental Agreement?

-Lease vs. Rental Agreement: Pros and Cons
+Tenancy Agreement vs. Short term Rental Agreement: Pros and Cons

 Depending on the type of landlord-tenant relationship you’re looking for, the benefits and drawbacks of any particular contract fall into a few distinct categories.

 Let’s begin with the pros and cons of a tenancy agreement:

 Pros Of A Lease – A tenancy agreement could be the best choice if stability is your top goal.
 Because they are designed for secure, long-term tenancy, tenancy agreements are frequently preferred by landlords over short term rental agreements.
 A more stable rental revenue stream and lower turnover expenses are usually the result from renting to a tenant for at least a year.